YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 ## Special Thanks
 I like to thank the following two individuals for the respective reasons:
-- **Christoks Gkoros**: *Course Mentor and Project Advisor*.
+- **Christos Gkoros**: *Course Mentor and Project Advisor*.
 Provided guidance, experience, feedback, and industry insight throughout the course.
 - **Anh Mai**: *Course On-Demand Mentor*.
 Resolved a bug that has bogged down progress for the majority of the project's development.

 # Table of Contents (`todo:inserthyperlinks`)